-So useful phrases like: 'By the end of the day you will be able to' or 'which will save you time', 'get you home early' or 'make you more money' will give the student a tangible personal benefit for getting involved.
+So, useful phrases like; 'By the end of the day, you will be able to' or 'which will save you time', 'get you home early' or 'increase your salary' will give the student a tangible personal benefit for getting involved.

 So don't be in too much of a hurry to start the training.

 First, spend a few moments explaining the training triangle:

 and the specific benefits for those particular trainees.

 If you're looking to enhance your professional skill set or want to help an employee on the road to success, enrol on our 2-day Training The Trainer course.
 The course is ideal for new trainers coming into the industry as well as experienced trainers looking for opportunities to improve their CV and career prospects.
 Book a place on this 2-day course for just £795 + VAT